 Just like any other job, becoming a freelance writer does have its downsides.

 It takes time

-Freelance writing isn’t a “get rich quick” scheme.
+Freelance writing isn’t a “get rich quick” or passive income scheme.
 Becoming an in-demand writer, one that gets paid top rates for their work, takes time.

 Not only that, but it’s easy for new freelance writers to fall into the trap of thinking their new freelance writing job will only consist of writing.
 Reality is: you’ll spend time doing other admin tasks–like finding new work, creating a freelance website, and dealing with accounting.
 All of those things eat into your schedule, but you don’t get paid to do them.